craigmckeachie/react-course/concepts/03-JSX.md

 ## Part 3 - Specifying Attributes with JSX

-1. Copy the React logo from the snippets folder into the root of your project `demos`.
+1. Copy the React logo from the `assets` folder into the root of your project `demos`.
 1. Update the element to be an image tag pointing to the logo.
    ```js
    const element = <img src="./react-logo.png" />;